ellcs/leptos-katex/README.md

 This project is a simple experiment on how to render tex formulas on a website without using a single line of javascript.
 I used leptos for client site rendering and a KaTeX crate.
 These two projects combined offer a simple, but elegant way to render formulas.

-Check out the fairly [simple demo page](https://ellcs.github.io/leptos-katex)!
+Check out the fairly [simple result](https://ellcs.github.io/leptos-katex)!

 ## Setup